mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/worker-budget.rst

 **How to find how much per hour allocated for all worker**

 Every second, `[ 17/(2^32) * reserve fund ]` is allocated for witnesses and
-workers where reserve fund is how many BTS are currently not distributed (see the `source code`_).
+workers where reserve fund is how many DNA are currently not distributed (see the `source code`_).

 .. _source code: https://github.com/cryptonomex/graphene/blob/f85dec1c23f6bf9259ad9f15311b2e4aac4f9d44/libraries/chain/include/graphene/chain/config.hpp

-Every hour the total available reserve fund is calculated by finding how many BTS are available to be distributed and how many BTS will be returned to the reserve fund (i.e., "burnt") during the next maintenance interval.
+Every hour the total available reserve fund is calculated by finding how many DNA are available to be distributed and how many DNA will be returned to the reserve fund (i.e., "burnt") during the next maintenance interval.

-First find how many BTS have not been distributed:
+First find how many DNA have not been distributed:

 ::